PJY-609/skeleton-sp21/reading/RedBlackTree.md

 S    -----> E|S
 ```

-- If there is aright leaning “3-node”, we have a Left Leaning Violation
+- If there is a right leaning “3-node”, we have a Left Leaning Violation
 	- Rotate left the appropriate node to fix.

 ```